-- 1. Previous course work in human development, family dynamics, social and behavioral sciences, and statistics.
+- Previous course work in human development, family dynamics, social and behavioral sciences, and statistics.
 Students lacking these prerequisites will be required to complete these deficiencies in addition to the required coursework. - 2.
 Undergraduate grade point average of 2.5 (minimum) - 3.
-GRE score of 800 (combination of verbal plus the higher of the quantitative or analytical scores)

-- 4. Three letters of reference specifically addressing qualifications for Marriage and Family Therapy - 5.
+GRE score of 400 verbal or 3.5 on the Writing Assessment or 44 on the Miller Analogies Test.
+For GRE test scores prior to October 1, 2002: 800 (when the verbal score is combined with the higher of the quantitative or analytical scores). - 4.
+Three letters of reference specifically addressing qualifications for Marriage and Family Therapy - 5.
 An essay describing yourself and your professional goals. - 6.
 Personal qualities such as a high degree of self-awareness, emotional maturity and stability, openness to a variety of perspectives, and respect for a diverse clientele.
 Prospective students will be screened for these requirements in personal interviews during the admissions process. - 7.
 Related work or volunteer experience is recommended.